 Please note: This is a virtual course, facilitated online via Zoom.

-The course times are in British Summer Time (BST)
+The course times are in Greenwich Mean Time (GMT)

 Background